 Optimize for Featured Snippets

-There is one place that header tags do make a positive impact on SEO: featured snippets.
+There is one place where header tags do make a positive impact on SEO: featured snippets.

 - The first is to optimize your header tag for long-tail voice search keywords, and then answer directly below using text within <p> paragraph tags.
 Using long-tail keywords will make the snippet sound more customer-focused and more likely to deliver positive results.